Becksteinlab/imdclient/docs/source/protocol_v3.rst

 to the beginning of the simulation:

 1. Blocking: Wait until a receiver is connected to begin execution of the simulation
-2. Non-blocking: Begin the simulation regardless of whether a receiver is connected and continously check on the listening socket for a receiver attempting to connect
+2. Non-blocking: Begin the simulation regardless of whether a receiver is connected and continuously check on the listening socket for a receiver attempting to connect

 The simulation engine's waiting behavior also applies when a receiver disconnects mid-simulation: